 From the moment that individuals begin group therapy sessions, they hopefully gather the sense that these sessions are led with compassion and understanding for what they experience due to substance use disorder.
 Being in the presence of others who have shared similar experiences can allow participants to be compassionate to each other, as well as supportive of their recovery progress and vice versa.

-Get The Right Help At JourneyPure’s Athens Tennessee Group Addiction Therapy
+Get The Right Help At JourneyPure’s Group Addiction Therapy in Athens

 If you are addicted to drugs and/or alcohol, there are likely several different issues that you are facing as a result.
 Ranging from physical and mental to spiritual and emotional, the problems that have developed in response to your addiction have probably weighed you down for too long.
 Making the choice to reach out and ask for help can give you the freedom to start living a life that is free from the confines of addiction.